 - What is the greatest problem facing our world today?
 Choose a position and write an essay arguing your point.

-If you enjoyed these Persuasive Essay Writing Prompts for High School Students, please share them on Facebook, Twitter, and/or Pinterest.
+If you enjoyed these Persuasive Essay Topics for High School Students, please share them on social media platforms such as TikTok, Instagram, Facebook, Twitter, and/or Pinterest.
 I appreciate it!

 creator and curator